qgis/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 Loading GRASS raster and vector layers
 ======================================

-If the provider is loaded in QGIS, the location item with GRASS |grass|
+If the provider is loaded in QGIS, the location item with GRASS |grassLogo|
 icon is added in the browser tree under each folder item which contains GRASS location.
 Go to the folder :file:`grassdata` and expand location :file:`alaska` and mapset :file:`demo`.